svenbuder/astr4004_2026_week4/README.md

 ### Jupyter Notebooks

 - **A Preprocessing**:
   This notebook covers some techniques for reading and preparing astronomical datasets.

 - **B Astronomical Data Query Language**:
   This notebook includes solved and unsolved exercises on how to query large data sets with the astronomical version of the Structured Query Language (SQL).

+- **C Statistics**:
+  This notebook covers some statistical methods relevant to computational astronomy.

+- **D Plotting**:
+  In this notebook, we explore effective data visualization techniques.

+- **E Writing a Fit Pipeline**:
+  An interactive notebook with individual steps to write a pipeline that fits Gaussian profiles and assesses their fit quality

+- **F Code Outsourcing**:
+  A worked-through examples of how to outsource code from 1 file into several smaller and manageable ones

 ### Directories